 For the MUTYH report, 23andMe will provide information about the purpose, use and limitations of the test.
 According to a statement, the concepts could be grasped by 90 percent of a demographically diverse population.

 While hereditary colorectal cancer accounts for only 5 percent of all colorectal cancers, a heightened risk might prompt a consumer to talk to their healthcare provider early.
-At-home test results should be corroborated by clinical testing and discussed with a medical professional.
+At-home test results from 23andMe should be corroborated by clinical testing and discussed with a medical professional.

 In addition to the inherited cancer and pharamacogenetics reports, 23andMe also offers genetic tests for blood, metabolic and neurodegenerative disorders.